Motorcycle fatalities mounting as rally begins to pick up speed

 Three of the six fatalities since July 31 occurred on Friday morning.

-The victims included a 58-year-old woman who was traveling west on I-90 when her Harley Davidson entered the median and hit a sign near Kakoka.
+The victims included a 58-year-old woman who was traveling west on I-90 when her Harley-Davidson entered the median and hit a sign near Kadoka.
 Also Friday, a 60-year-old man died south of Sturgis and a 58-year-old man died in a crash southeast of Hill City.

 A 74-year-old man died Friday from injuries suffered on Aug.
 2 when he and a passenger were struck by a vehicle while traveling west on a Harley Davidson and approaching Sturgis.